janasabino/janasabino/README.md

 - :open_book:  I’m currently (and always!) learning and working about Natural Language Processing.

-- :woman_technologist:  I’m currently studying and working with <a href="https://stackshare.io/janasabino/my-stack">this stack</a>.
+- :computer:  I’m currently studying and working with <a href="https://stackshare.io/janasabino/my-stack">this stack</a>.

 - :speaking_head:  Let's talk about Linguistics, Literature, Natural Language Processing and Cognitive Systems!
 Or about any tool or technology in <a href="https://stackshare.io/janasabino/my-stack">my stack</a>? :relaxed:

+- :woman_technologist:  I am a proud <a href="https://sites.google.com/view/brasileiras-pln/">Brazilian girl in NLP</a>!

 <br>